eed3si9n/eed3si9n.com/content/posts/sbt-2.0.0-RC16.md

 ---
-title: "sbt 2.0.0-RC15"
+title: "sbt 2.0.0-RC16"
 type: story
-date: 2026-06-08
+date: 2026-06-11
-url: /sbt-2.0.0-RC15
+url: /sbt-2.0.0-RC16
 tags: [ "sbt" ]
 build:
   list: never
 ---

-### Key changes since 2.0.0-RC14
+### Key changes since 2.0.0-RC15

-- Scala 3.8.4
-- ByteStream chunked upload/download
+- ByteStream chunked upload/download fix
-- Fixes publishing platform-specific artifacts
+- Forked console by default

 See <https://github.com/sbt/sbt/releases/tag/v2.0.0-RC15>

 <!--more-->

 Hi everyone.
-On behalf of the sbt project, I am happy to announce sbt 2.0.0-RC15, a beta version of sbt 2.x. sbt 2.0 is a new version of sbt, based on Scala 3 constructs and Bazel-compatible cache system.
+On behalf of the sbt project, I am happy to announce sbt 2.0.0-RC16, a beta version of sbt 2.x. sbt 2.0 is a new version of sbt, based on Scala 3 constructs and Bazel-compatible cache system.

-Please try it out, and report any issues you might come across. **Note**: sbt 2.0.0-RC15 will keep binary compatibility with 2.0.0 and 2.x.
+Please try it out, and report any issues you might come across. **Note**: sbt 2.0.0-RC16 will keep binary compatibility with 2.0.0 and 2.x.

 ### Headline features of sbt 2.0